 “I’m sorry to hear that,” Noah said to Linc.
 “Are you okay?”

 “I am, but thanks for asking.
 We knew this was coming.”

 “Still…” Noah said.

 “The blessing in this is that Linc is back in touch with his three siblings,” Elmer said.

 “That’s true,” Noah said, aching for his uncle.
 Family shit could be so very painful, especially the stuff you had no control over, like a father turning his back on his children.
 Until Linc recently heard from his estranged father, Noah hadn’t known the Coleman siblings had so much in common with their uncle.

-Mike Coleman had resurfaced a year or so ago, after nearly twenty years of silence, looking for bone marrow from one of the children he’d abandoned.
+Mike Coleman had resurfaced a year or so ago, after more than twenty years of silence, looking for bone marrow from one of the children he’d abandoned.

 Audacious, to say the least.

 Gray had donated to him, albeit reluctantly, but Mike’s return on the scene was hardly welcome by any of his children.
 His deadbeat father was another thing Noah would prefer to never think about again.
 “I’ve got to get to work.
 I’m sorry again for your loss, Linc.”